 Who is celebrating Teacher Appreciation Week over the next few weeks?
-I know that school is happening at home this year for Teacher Appreciation Week, but that shouldn’t stop you from doing these fun ideas to show your teacher appreciation!
+I know that school is happening at home still for many of us this year for Teacher Appreciation Week, but that shouldn’t stop you from doing these fun ideas to show your teacher appreciation!

 So take a look at these fun virtual gift ideas to celebrate Teacher Appreciation Week.